How to pee on the street…

 Chinese hairdresser.

 All male.
 Terrible.
-You can tell them whatever you want, bring Yao Ming as an interpreter or show them that pic where your hairstyle look so cool.
+You can tell them whatever you want, bring Yao Ming as an interpreter, or show them that pic where your hairstyle looks so cool.

-Invariably, they will try to shape your hairs as Jacky Chan, a style they are really proud of!
+Invariably, they will try to shape your hair as Jacky Chan, a style they are really proud of!
 Don’t try to argue, it does not work.
-They get all emotional and cut you a hear off.
+They get all emotional and cut your hair off.
 Finally, to close your shirt while you are cutting my hair seems too much, right?

 Five reasons to love China